 From Nirmala Srivastava to Shri Mataji

-Her father, a lawyer and scholar, fluent in 14 languages, translated the Qur’an into Hindi.
-Her mother was the first woman in India to receive an honors degree in mathematics.
+Shri Mataji Nirmala Devi, born as Nirmala Srivastava on March 21, 1923, in Chhindwara, India, had a profound impact on the world through her teachings and actions.
+Her parents, Prasad and Cornelia Salve, were actively involved in the Indian independence struggle.
+Her father, a scholar and lawyer fluent in 14 languages, translated the Qur’an into Hindi, while her mother was the first woman in India to receive an honors degree in mathematics.

 Shri Mataji has been recognized worldwide by several prestigious institutions for her selfless work and for the remarkable results of her spiritual teachings through Sahaja Yoga, a few of which are listed below.